Selling your home

 You need to next chose a RICS qualified surveyor from our panel.
 The valuation they provide will determine the sale price of your share.

 When you've chosen your surveyor you'll need to complete our 'request a valuation' form.
-We will then contact you to arrange payment for the valuation.
+We will then contact you to arrange payment for the valuation direct to the surveyor.

 And if you haven't already done so, you'll need to arrange for an Energy Performance Certificate (EPC) at this stage.